Carl Frederick Holden: World War II

-Holden (right) with Admiral Raymond A. Spruance, Commander, U.S. Fifth Fleet aboard battleship New Jersey in April 1944 in Pacific.
+Holden (right) with Admiral Raymond A. Spruance, Commander, U.S. Fifth Fleet aboard battleship in April 1944 in Pacific.

 At the time of the Japanese attack on Pearl Harbor on December 7, 1941, Pennsylvania was located in Dry Dock No. 1 undergoing a refit.
 Holden participated in the defense of the ship against enemy torpedo and fighter planes and Pennsylvania received less damage than other U.S. ships with only two officers and 16 enlisted men killed.
 He was transferred to Washington, D.C., in January 1942 and assumed duty as Fleet Communication Officer on the Staff of the Commander-in-Chief of the United States Fleet under Admiral Ernest J. King.
 Holden was promoted to captain on June 30, 1942, and appointed Director of Naval Communications three months later.
 While in that assignment, he was responsible for organizing, administering and operating the entire Naval Communications Service.
 Together with Commander Edward Travis, his deputy director, and Frank Birch, head of the German Naval Section, they established, on October 2, 1942, a UK:US accord which may have "a stronger claim than BRUSA to being the forerunner of the UKUSA Agreement," being the first agreement "to establish the special Sigint relationship between the two countries," and "it set the pattern for UKUSA, in that the United States was very much the senior partner in the alliance."
 It established a relationship of "full collaboration" between Bletchley Park and OP-20-G.